Frequently Asked Questions by Energy Investors and Customers

 Distributed Energy signs Power Purchase Agreements that have a term length ranging between 7– 20 years.
 Depending on the length of the Power Purchase Agreement, there may be a balloon payment at the term end or a free of charge transfer to the customer.

 Our income is tied to power generation i.e. performance of the plant.
-Distributed Energy charge fees of 5% (sweat equity) in the SPV and an annual fee of 15%-20% as Operations and Maintenance (O&M) from the plant revenue.
-For investors, the minimum project IRR projection of 15% is after all our fees have been factored in.
+Distributed Energy charge fees of 5% (sweat equity) in the SPV and an annual fee of 15% as a Management Fee from the plant revenue.
+For investors, the minimum project IRR projection of 15% is after all our management fees have been factored in.

 What are some of the mitigation measures taken by Distributed Energy to minimize risks associated with solar projects?